 Organising your bedrooms

-You can start day two exactly where you wake up!
+You can start day two exactly where you wake!
 Your bedroom.
 The best place to start is your wardrobe, as you’ll feel like you’ve achieved a massive task within a short amount of time.
 Start, as you did on day one by creating “keep”, “maybe” and “recycle” piles.

 Wipe down wardrobes, then re-pack them systematically.
 Don’t just throw clothes back in.
-Create piles that you know make sense so you can keep your wardrobe tidy up until you move.
+Create piles that you know make sense so you can keep your wardrobe tidy.

 If you have a shoe-rack, organise your shoes.

-In terms of your bed set, if you’re a cushion hoarder, it might be time to let some go if you’re aiming for a decluttered ‘look’.
+When it comes to your bedding, if you’re a cushion hoarder it might be time to let some go.

 You can then wash all of the linen and while you’re doing so, vacuum the bedrooms.

 While you wait for all the linen to dry, you can focus on decluttering the rest of the space.
 For example, bedside tables and shelves.

 Once that’s all done, you can pop your sheets back on and you’ll have clean and tidy bedrooms!